AlibabaCloudDocs/cdn/intl.en-US/New API Reference/Domain name management/BatchSetCdnDomainConfig.md

 traffic\_limit\_arg: specifies the name of the URL parameter based on which traffic throttling is triggered.
 Example: rate.

 traffic\_limit\_unit: specifies the unit for traffic throttling.
 Valid values: k, m, and g.
-For example, when the ali\_limit\_rate\_after parameter is set to 1, the maximum data transfer rate is 1 MB/s, 1 KB/s, or 1 GB/s.
+For example, when the ali\_limit\_rate\_after parameter is set to 1, the maximum data transfer rate can be 1 MB/s, 1 KB/s, or 1 GB/s.

 ali\_limit\_start\_hour: specifies the start time of traffic throttling.
 Valid values: 0 to 24.
 Default: 0.
 This value must be smaller than the value of the end time.